-Sometimes a perfectly prepared classic side dish, such as Stuffed Tomatoes or Honey Roasted Carrots, is all it takes to make a simple weeknight fish dinner seem special.
-Well, that and super fresh ingredients….
+Recipe for Stuffed Tomatoes – Sometimes a perfectly prepared classic side dish, such as a Recipe for Stuffed Tomatoes or Honey Roasted Carrots is all it takes to make a simple weeknight dinner seem special.
+And what better side dish than stuffed garden fresh tomatoes?!
+They take only a few ingredients, and just 30 minutes from start to finish.

 Recipe for Stuffed Tomatoes